innakysarat/Data-Analysis/README.md

 # Data-Analysis
-Here, homework for Mathematical Methods of Data Analysis are collected.
+Here, homework for Mathematical Methods of Data Analysis course are collected.